 To get into the real lending game thirty years ago, one needed immense resources.
 And not just cash in store for funding the consumer or business borrowers, but also money for opening and maintaining offices and branches, originators, servicing managers, underwriters, collectors, analysts, etc. Even ten years ago, when FinTech craze was conquering the business world at full speed, only a big-name bank could afford to run a digital lending operation which would still be incredibly cumbersome and would take developing proprietary solutions for all elements of the lending process and integrating systems which would hardly be able to communicate with each other.

 Now, e-lending technology has caught up with the expectations of both the lenders who need to be able to deploy ready-made automation in a matter of days, and possibly even more importantly, the borrowers who require financing when, where, and how they want it.
-Lending overhead can be reduced or eliminated thanks to automated AI-driven underwriting, origination, and servicing, and collection; and there’s no need for branches maintenance in a world where all the lending-related operations can be done under the umbrella of a single unified lending management software, fully online.
+Lending overhead can be reduced or eliminated thanks to automated AI-driven underwriting, origination, and servicing, and collection; and there’s no need for branches maintenance in a world where all the lending-related operations can be done under the umbrella of a single lending management system, fully online.

 And even though lending technology isn’t as cheap e-commerce due to the complexities of credit scoring and numerous business logic options, the credit industry entry barrier got lower than it has ever been allowing a business owner to become a lender powered by cutting-edge software at a fraction of the price.